MDL0524/yoga-works/README.md

-# yoga-works
+:# yoga-works
 clear your mind and learn

-Working on a better, clearer tomorrow: with less stress and more knowledge.
+Working on a better, clearer tomorrow; with less stress and more knowledge.